TalkSPORT staff alarmed by Jermaine Jenas’ reported return to UK broadcasting

 Sacked BBC presenter Jermaine Jenas’ reported return to UK broadcasting with talkSPORT this weekend has caused concern among some staff members, the PA news agency understands.

-PA understands talkSPORT’s apparent decision to bring back Jenas as part of its coverage of the FA Cup fourth-round tie between Aston Villa and his former side Tottenham has led to some staff refusing to work with the pundit.
+PA understands talkSPORT’s apparent decision to bring back the ex-Premier League player as part of its coverage of the FA Cup fourth-round tie between Aston Villa and his former side Tottenham has led to some staff refusing to work with the pundit.

 PA has contacted talkSPORT’s parent company, News UK, for comment.